mkoeppe/gcaops/README.md

 [1*UndirectedGraph(4, [(0, 1), (0, 2), (0, 3), (1, 2), (1, 3), (2, 3)])]
 ```

-Extensive examples of the use of this software are contained in the author's PhD thesis (coming soon&trade;).
+Extensive examples of the use of this software are contained in the author's PhD dissertation: [*The action of Kontsevich's graph complex on Poisson structures and star products: an implementation*](https://doi.org/10.25358/openscience-9274).